How to avoid burnout

 • Reducing workplace stressors like low psychological safety, high job demands, low control and insecurity

-The pandemic has been a major eye-opener in recognising the importance of mental wellbeing in the workplace.
+The pandemic was a major eye-opener in recognising the importance of mental wellbeing in the workplace.
 We will see the cumulative strain of the pandemic in lower engagement, higher absenteeism and turnover long after the restrictions end.
-A COVID burnout crisis is coming down the track unless employers’ implement a long-term mental wellbeing strategy.
+A post-COVID burnout crisis is hitting your workforce unless you implement a long-term mental wellbeing strategy.

 This article first appeared in the ShakeUpTheWorkplace blog in April 2021.